EAKSHITHA/mlops_main/custom_readme.md

 - dvc init - creates .dvc and .dvccignore files

-- to commit to git that is public and also keep it secret from public, we git it as secret in git go to settings in git -> then sectrets -> new repository secrets
+- to commit to git that is public and also keep it secret from public, we git it as secret in git go to settings in git -> then secrets -> new repository secrets

+- inside src, create a file named pipeline_01_data_preparation.py

+- inside config, create three files:

+params.yaml : all configurations in the entire project is centralized to one file : this is the config file that enters into args.config schema_training.json : schema_prediction.json :